-Creating a great customer experience hinges on one’s ability to develop a well oiled system.
+Creating a great customer experience hinges on one’s ability to develop a well-oiled system.
 Two key factors of the system are the people working within the system and the people served by the system as both have expectations of the system.
 When expectations go unmet, gaps exist.
 Let’s talk about several of these gaps.

 For example, when customers visit the post office during their lunch break, they expect to find an ample number of post office employees available to provide service at the front counter.
 If the majority of the post office employees themselves are on lunch break, a gap exists in the level of service the customer expects to receive vs the level of service they actually receive.

 What about your product or service is important to the customer?
 Is it the ease of operation of your product?
 Or maybe it’s the timeframe between ordering and receiving your product?
-Is it the ease to access product or service information on your website?
-What about the timeliness of your response to their service or product inquires?
+Is it easy to access product or service information on your website?
+What about the timeliness of your response to their service or product inquiries?
 Might it be the quality of the interaction when being serviced by your company’s employees?
 These are just a few measurements to consider when setting quality standards for service – delivery.